German-NLP-Group/German-NLP-Group.github.io/source/projects/gc4-corpus.md

 ## Comparison to other Datasets which are based on Common Crawl and very large
 - C4/mC4 Dataset used by Google:
-  - Multilingual one is only available on request (See issue [here](https://github.com/allenai/allennlp/discussions/5056))
+  - Multilingual one is only available on request (see issue [here](https://github.com/allenai/allennlp/discussions/5056))
   - As the English only is already a requester pays, it requires you to have approx. 100 $ of Google Cloud Credits
   - The way of filtering here is different (and in our mind inferior to [cc_net library](https://github.com/facebookresearch/cc_net)
     - They doesn't split for quality like cc_net